-MegaChess Manufacturer and Distributor of Life-sized Chess Pieces!
+MegaChess Manufacturer and Distributor of Giant Chess Pieces!

-MegaChess manufactures and distributes the largest collection of big chess sets and chessboards in the world — most found nowhere else but here.
-Over 50 different giant chess sets made from 20 different materials in sizes from 8 inches tall to 12 feet tall.
+MegaChess distributes the largest collection of giant chess sets and chessboards in the world - most found nowhere but here!
+We carry over 50 different giant chess sets made from 20 different materials in sizes from 7 inches tall to 12 feet tall.

 Over the years, we were all surprised at how popular MegaChess became.
 Besides providing our customers the finest hand-carved chess pieces, MegaChess grew to have another mission.
 We are on a mission to win young people over from TV and video games, to introduce them to a pastime that uses their minds more than their trigger fingers.